OpenTechFund/secure-email/README.md

 **Infrastructure:** All users of the Parley client also sign up for the Parley service, but they use their existing email account.
 The Parley server acts as a proxy that uses [context.io](http://context.io) for email storage (context.io is a commercial service that provides a REST API for a traditional IMAP account).
 The Parley server also handles key discovery, validation, and backup.
 Both the client and server are released as free software.

-**Application:** Parley is currently bundles into an executable using [Appcelerator](http://www.appcelerator.com/).
+**Application:** Parley is currently bundled into an executable using [Appcelerator](http://www.appcelerator.com/).
 The Parley client does not speak IMAP or SMTP directly.
 Rather, uses the email REST API of context.io.

 * Written in: Python, Javascript
 * Source code: https://github.com/blackchair/parley